Master of Science – Finance / ACIB

 - Application fee.

-- Official transcripts from all past academic institutions.
-Unofficial transcripts may be submitted with your application; once admitted, official transcripts, sent directly to JHBS from the issuing institution, are required prior to registration
+- Official transcripts from previous academic institutions.
+Unofficial transcripts may be submitted with your application; once admitted, official transcripts should be sent directly to James Hope University from the issuing institution prior to registration (provisional acceptance may be granted pending official submission).

 - A professional resume that provides evidence of work experience.

-- No prior work experience is required for the M.Sc. programme.
+- No prior work experience is required for Full-time MBA or M.Sc. programmes.

-- A personal statement that discusses your career goals, your interest in the programme and your perspective into how the JHBS degree will help you achieve your goals.
+- A personal statement that discusses your career goals, your interest in the programme and your perspective on how the James Hope University degree will help you achieve your goals.

 Get Started